 Aside from training on and maintaining the equipment and vehicles, the members of the Brewster Fire Department must also maintain the station itself.
 This involves cleaning and maintaining all areas of the building.
 Cleaning, which occurs daily, involves vacuuming, scrubbing toilets, mopping floors, washing windows and mirrors, taking out garbage, washing dishes, laundry, and dusting.
 In fact, the fire department is one of the few, if not the only department that cleans their own building.
 Small maintenance issues are sometimes handled by on-duty staff as well, such as minor plumbing repairs and electrical work such as changing light bulbs.

 Responding to Incidents

 In addition to fire related events, the Brewster Fire Department responds to other fire and rescue related emergencies, many of which require extensive staffing in order to mitigate such an event.
 These types of situations can become extremely complex and require a significant number of personnel to effectively and safely mitigate.
-For example, in the event of a motor vehicle crash (89 in 2016), there are often multiple patients to be treated and transported to the hospital.
+For example, in the event of a motor vehicle crash (65 in FY2018), there are often multiple patients to be treated and transported to the hospital.
 Rescue tools commonly known as the “jaws of life” may be required to extricate patients from vehicles.
 Hazardous materials may be present as well as power lines from broken poles, and other safety factors such as potential fires are a constant threat.